NetworkRehab/go_tasks/README.md

-# Task Tracker

 [![Build and Release](./assets/buildandrelease.jpg)](https://github.com/ndonathan/go_tasks/actions/workflows/release.yml)

+# Task Tracker 📝

 ## Introduction 🚀

 Go Task Tracker is a powerful cross-platform desktop application built with Go and [Fyne](https://fyne.io/).
 This robust task management tool helps users efficiently organize, track, and complete tasks while maintaining a comprehensive history of achievements.
-Supporting macOS, Linux, and Windows platforms, it delivers a consistent and intuitive experience across all operating systems.
+Supporting macOS*, Linux, and Windows platforms, it delivers a consistent and intuitive experience across all operating systems.

+*macOS support is currently in development and will be available at some point in the future due to complexities with Xcode.

 ## Key Features 🎯